Brazil's terrain is marked with varied geographic formations such as mountains, plateaus, plains, highlands, and coastal hills.

 Brazil's topography is similar to other South American countries such as Peru, Colombia, and Venezuela, which are also marked by the Andes Mountains, Amazon Basin, and lowlands.

-See here a list of 10 cities in Brazil and their elevation above sea level.
+Below is a list of major cities in Brazil with their corresponding elevation above sea level.